hermanconnor/design-patterns-typescript/SOLID/2-open-closed-principle.md

 # Open/Closed Principle (OCP)

-The **Open/Closed Principle (OCP)** states that software entities (like classes, modules, and functions) should be **open for extension** but **closed for modification**.
+The **Open/Closed Principle (OCP)** states that software entities (like classes, modules, and functions) should be open for extension but closed for modification.
 This means that you should be able to add new functionality to a class without changing its existing code.
 This principle helps to reduce the risk of introducing bugs when enhancing functionality.

+### Key Concept

+1. **Open for Extension**: You should be able to extend a class or module to introduce new behavior.
+This can often be achieved by using inheritance, interfaces, or composition.
+2. **Closed for Modification**: Existing code should not be modified.
+Instead of changing existing classes or functions, you should create new ones that add the desired functionality.

 ### Example